citusdata/citus/src/backend/distributed/README.md

  <!--- we use Github's href convention in Table of Content --->
+# Citus Technical Documentation

+The purpose of this document is to provide comprehensive technical documentation for Citus, in particular the distributed database implementation.

 # Table of Contents
 - [Citus Concepts](#citus-concepts)
   - [Principles](#principles)